 - E for Economic Buyer: Who is the person who will make the final decision to buy?

 - D for Decision Criteria: Which criteria will be important to influence the purchase (technical, economic)?

-- D for Decision Process: Generally, how are decisions made in the structure of your prospect?
+- D for Decision Process: How are the internal decisions of your prospect made to reach a deal?
 What are the steps of the approval process?

 - I for Identify Pain: What are the problems encountered by your prospect and therefore his needs?

 - C for Champion: Who will be the person who will be able to really hook on your product, the one who will be able to talk about it and promote it in his company?